botrn10/HillClimbing-solving-TSP/README.md

-# Traveling Salesman Problem Solver using Genetic Algorithm

-## Introduction
+# Introduction

-This project presents an implementation of a solver for the **Traveling Salesman Problem (TSP)** using a **Genetic Algorithm (GA)**.
+This project presents an implementation of a solver for the **Traveling Salesman Problem (TSP)** using a **Hill Climbing**.
-The system includes a graphical user interface built with **PyQt5** and **Matplotlib**, enabling users to observe how the genetic algorithm evolves over time and gradually improves the solution.
+The system includes a graphical user interface built with **PyQt5** and **Matplotlib**, enabling users to observe how the hill climbing evolves over time and gradually improves the solution.

 The Traveling Salesman Problem aims to find the shortest possible route that visits each city exactly once and returns to the starting city.
-Since TSP is an NP-hard optimization problem, heuristic and evolutionary approaches such as Genetic Algorithms are suitable for finding near-optimal solutions in a reasonable amount of time.
+Since TSP is an NP-hard optimization problem, heuristic and evolutionary approaches such as Hill Climbing are suitable for finding near-optimal solutions in a reasonable amount of time.

 ---

-## Artificial Intelligence Method
+# Artificial Intelligence Method

-- Algorithm: Genetic Algorithm
+- Algorithm: Hill Climbing
+- Category: Local Search / Heuristic Optimization
 - Key concepts applied:
-  - Population initialization
+  - Initial solution generation
+  - Neighbor solution generation
-  - Fitness evaluation based on total travel distance
+  - Evaluation using total travel distance
-  - Selection mechanism
-  - Crossover operation
-  - Mutation operation
-  - Elitism strategy
+  - Iterative improvement
+  - Termination when no better neighbor is found
 - Optimization goal: Minimize the total distance of the tour

 ---

-## Main Features
+# Main Features

 - Random generation of city coordinates
 - Calculation of distance matrix using Euclidean distance
-- Genetic Algorithm-based optimization process
+- Hill Climbing optimization process
 - Visualization of:
   - City positions
-  - Best tour found during evolution
+  - Current best tour
 - Graphical user interface for interaction and result display
-- Real-time updates using timers
+- Step-by-step solution improvement visualization

 ---

-## Technologies Used
+# Technologies Used

 - Programming Language: Python
 - Libraries and Frameworks: